 — Tom Actman

 An essential tool for converting my emotionally-fulfilling (although bankrupt) business into a money-making one.
-Reading this made me feel at par with many designers that I admire.
-We should be obligated to read while going through design school.
+Reading this made me feel on a par with many designers that I admire.
+Should be recommended reading in every design school.

 — Lorena Vogeler